projol/Project-Documentation/Japan Rail/Japan Rail.md

 The sticky header is done through jQuery in two steps
 1. In the first step, a class **"ready"** is added to the header nav, which adds a fixed position to header and other necessary styles.
 The class is added when the header scrolls 100px up from the top of the window
 2. The second step adds a class **"fixed"** to the header nav, which slides down the navigation and sticks to the top.
 The class is added when the header scrolls 300px up from the top.

+## SVG mapping - Japan map
+In the artcle list page, when searching via prefecture map, a modal containing the prefecture list and japan map is included.
+When a prefecture is selected, a class **selected** is added to the prefecture in the map.
+The class is styled with fill color for svg map, which shows a highlight for the selected prefecture.